New Voice Recording of Boko Haram Captive Leah Sharibu Brings Hope

 “For [Nigerian] President Buhari, nothing will be spared in bringing all our girls home.
 He will not rest until all of them are freed.”

 “Nothing is being done that I know of.
 I don’t know of any plan to release her.
 What I know is what I get from the media.
-I believe they can get her from Boko Haram if they want to help us.
+I believe they can get her from an extremist group that is located primarily in Northern Nigeria if they want to help us.
 We are very, very sad in the family.
 It has been seven months since she was taken.”

-Reportedly, Boko Haram has abducted at least 2,000 children since 2009, including 276 girls taken from a school in Chibok in April 2014.
+Reportedly, an extremist group that is located primarily in Northern Nigeria has abducted at least 2,000 children since 2009, including 276 girls taken from a school in Chibok in April 2014.
 Of those, more than 100 are still missing, held by the militant group.

 Praying With Leah Sharibu and Her Family